-We offer a variety of private consultation options to assist families in creating a personalized educational plan for their child, building transcripts, understanding the needs of their gifted or special needs child, appealing special education decisions through the public school system, facilitating return-to-school placement decisions for formerly homeschooled students, and more.
+We offer a variety of on-going private consultation options, as well as one-time consultation services, to assist families in creating a personalized educational plan for their child, building transcripts, understanding the needs of their gifted or special needs child, appealing special education decisions through the public school system, facilitating return-to-school placement decisions for formerly homeschooled students, and more.

 For those who have already completed outside testing but still have questions, we offer a flat-rate fee service for a 2nd opinion of your evaluation results, along with a comprehensive analysis of the student’s strengths and weaknesses and appropriate instructional recommendations that match the family’s educational philosophy.
 Our testing review is often used by attorney and parents preparing for IEP meetings and hearings.

-Hand In Hand’s Alessa Giampaolo Keener has been accepted by the Maryland court system as an expert witness regarding matters of educational best fit, special education, and special student populations.
-In addition to providing written and oral testimony, we also provide remote and in-person technical assistance in preparing a case for trial.
-Our work specializes in divorce and custody matters, as well as criminal cases that entail educational mitigating circumstances and Miranda waiver hearings.
+Hand In Hand’s Alessa Giampaolo Keener, M.Ed. has been accepted by the Maryland court system as an expert witness regarding matters of educational best fit, special education, special student populations, and homeschooling.
+In addition to providing written and oral testimony, remote and in-person technical assistance for trial preparation is also offered.
+Our work specializes in divorce and custody matters, as well as Miranda waiver hearings and criminal cases that entail mitigating circumstances of an educational nature.

 Hand In Hand speaks regularly at national conferences and local events on topics relating to homeschooling, social-emotional gifted issues, radical acceleration, LGBTQ youth in education, educational needs of incarcerated youth, and marketing to homeschool families.
-Schedule a speaker for your local group today.
+She has also been the featured speaker on two separate SENG webinars and the TV News Mom podcast.

 Alessa homeschooled her two children from Kindergarten into college.
 Throughout her years of homeschooling, she embraced a child-led learning approach, with an emphasis on social-emotional development and community-based learning.